rakshita95/Book-Recommendation-System/README.md

 # Book Recommendation System

-#### Course Project for Columbia University : E4571 Personalization - Theory & Application
+Course Project for Columbia University : E4571 Personalization - Theory & Application
+Team members: Deepak Maran, Kewei Liu, Rakshita Nagalla, Xiaohui Guo

 For detailed explanation of the approach and discussion of the results, refer to this [ipython notebook](Report.ipynb)